 How to kill and get rid of Formosan termites

-Barrier Pest Services uses the best products to control and exterminate termites in your home or business.
-There are approximately 200 pest control companies in the Charleston area, and the warranties (or termite bonds) vary significantly from one company to the next.
+Barrier Pest Services uses the best products for termite control and extermination services for your home or business.
+There are approximately 200 pest control companies in the Charleston, South Carolina area, and the warranties (or termite bonds) vary significantly from one company to the next.

-Two common forms of termite control and termite treatment include conventional liquid treatments and termite bait treatments.
+Two common forms of control and treatment include conventional liquid treatments and bait treatments.

 Conventional Liquid Treatment